proj-orchid-straitsx/proj-orchid-straitsx/README.md

 - 👋 Hi, I’m @proj-orchid-straitsx
 - 👀 I’m interested in project orchid and working in https://www.straitsx.com/
 - 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project orchid EIPs
-- 📫 How to reach me ...

 <!---
 proj-orchid-straitsx/proj-orchid-straitsx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.